KarineLiuti/docs-structure/README.md

 # docs-structure
-How to make docs tree using md files
+It's a relly fast guide of how to make docs tree using md files.

 ## Let's read the documentation!